sadewadee/softether-autoinstall/README.md

 `serverpasswordset` - Sets a password for the VPN server
 `clustersettingget` - Displays clustering configuration of the VPN server
 `clustersettingstandalone` - Sets the VPN server type as Standalone
-`clustersettingcontroller` - Set VPN server type as cluster controller
+`clustersettingcontroller` - Set VPN server type as cluster controller | `/weight` - sets a value for the performance standard ratio of the VPN server for load balancing | `/only` - By specifying "yes" here, the VPN server will operate only as a controller on the cluster.